kabdelhalem/kabdelhalem/README.md

 ### - About Me 👨‍💻

 Hi there!
-I'm a third year student at Rutgers University studying Computer Science.
+I'm a student at Ocean County College Studying Computer Science.

 ---